 - Faulty car or bike components

-While most bike accidents happen at intersections, a National Transport Safety Board report stated that accidents on the side of the road do more damage because both the motor vehicle and bicycle are traveling at higher speeds.
-Your Kirkwood, MO bike accident lawyer at Halvorsen Klote will conduct a thorough investigation into your accident to determine the cause of your injuries and who is liable for your damages.
+While most bike accidents happen at intersections, a National Transport Safety Board report relayed that accidents on the side of the road cause more serious injuries because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
+Your Kirkwood, MO bike accident lawyer at Halvorsen Klote will conduct a thorough investigation into your accident to who and/or what caused it and who is responsible for your injuries.

 What Are Common Injuries from Kirkwood, MO Bicycle Accidents?

-Because of the vulnerability of bicyclists compared to their enclosed vehicle counterparts, injuries suffered in bicycle accidents can be severe and even sometimes result in lifelong disability.
-We've helped secure great compensation for people with:
+Because of the vulnerability of bicyclists compared to their cars or trucks, injuries suffered in bicycle accidents can be traumatic and even sometimes result in permanent consequences.
+We've helped secure the best possible financial recoveries for people with: